 Accommodations to methods, materials and assessments as well as modifications to the curriculum will be made on an individual basis.
-Modifications may affect the grade level your child is working on and noted on academic transcripts.
+Modifications may affect the grade level your child is working on and is noted on academic transcripts as Access points and report cards.